-- convincing, long-term vision of a radically new technology that has the potential to have a transformative positive effect to our economy and society; - concrete, novel and ambitious science-towards-technology breakthrough, providing advancement towards the envisioned technology; - high-risk & high-gain research approach & methodology, with concrete and plausible objectives.
+- 2 convincing, long-term vision of a radically new technology that has the potential to have a transformative positive effect to our economy and society; - 3 high-risk & high-gain research approach & methodology, with concrete and plausible objectives.

 (Note: risk is a must, not a problem).